 The holiday season is considered by all to be a time for everyone to eat, drink, and be merry.
 However, the most wonderful time of the year is often a bit of a challenge for recovering addicts.
-Staying sober is difficult enough the other nine months of the year; with so many seasonal gatherings, office parties, and temptations to navigate, those in recovery— especially early recovery— may be feeling a little nervous once the silver bells start ringing, and understandably so.
+Staying sober is difficult enough the other nine months of the year.
+Now, with so many seasonal gatherings, office parties, and temptations to navigate, those in recovery— especially early recovery— may be feeling a little nervous once the silver bells start ringing.
+And understandably so.

 ‘Tis the Season… for Relapse?

 Addiction is a disease without a cure, and relapse is every recovering user’s worst fear.
 After all, recovery is not a one-and-done process as so many people believe; it’s a lifelong commitment that requires hard work, diligence, and discipline.
-And unfortunately, the holiday season is ripe with triggers that threaten the sobriety of those who have worked hard for it.
+And unfortunately, the holiday season is ripe with triggers that threaten hard-earned sobriety.
 Worse still, some in recovery feel that relapse during the holidays is inescapable.
 But this simply isn’t true.
-If you’re struggling to stay sober during the holidays, there are a few steps that you can take as a preemptive strike against relapse:
+If you’re struggling to stay sober during the holidays, take these preemptive steps to avoid relapse:

 By understanding the complexity of the holiday season, you can prepare ahead of time for any potentially triggering festivities.
-Keep in contact with your sponsors, talk to your friends and family, be sure to get 8-9 hours of sleep, drink plenty of water, and eat a balanced diet— though the occasional sugar cookie never hurt anyone.
+Keep in contact with your sponsors.
+Talk to your friends and family.
+Get 8-9 hours of sleep every night.
+Drink plenty of water, and eat a balanced diet— although, the occasional sugar cookie never hurt anyone.
 Also, be sure to prepare a plan for yourself in the event of an onset relapse trigger.
 This can include anything from breathing exercises to bringing a sober buddy to the event.
 Staying alert will help you stand strong against relapse.

 Recognize Your Triggers